GoogleCloudPlatform/data-analytics-golden-demo/README.md

 ### After the deployment
-1. Open Cloud Composer.
+- Open Cloud Composer.
 You will see the Run-All-Dags DAG running.
-This will download 3 years of taxi data and place in Google Storage, then process the data with Dataproc (Spark) and then deploy all the BigQuery stored procedures (sample code)
-2. After the DAG is complete head over to BigQuery and execute the stored procedure "sp_create_taxi_external_tables".
-This will create BigQuery tables for you to explore the data.
-Read the top of the stored procedure for notes and review the code.
-3. Once you have the external tables created, run the stored procedure sp_create_taxi_internal_tables.
-You are now ready to run the rest of the demo.
-You can run it in any order and each stored procedure script has an undo script at the top.
-4. You should also head over to Vertex AI and workbench.
-Open Managed Notebooks and then browse to the stored account (notebooks folder).
-There are some sample notebooks to do machine learning and BigQuery exploration.
+This will run the DAGs needed to see the project with data.
+Once this is done you can run the BigQuery stored procedures and other items in the demo.

 ### Possible Errors:
 1. If the script fails to enable a service or timeouts, you can rerun and if that does not work, run ./clean.sh and start over
 2. If the script has security type message (unauthorized), then double check the configure roles/IAM security.
-3. If you get the error "Error: Error when reading or editing Project Service : Request `List Project Services bigquery-demo-xxxxxxxxx` returned error: Failed to list enabled services for project bigquery-demo-xxxxxxxxx: Get "https://serviceusage.googleapis.com/v1/projects/bigquery-demo-xxxxxxxxx/services?alt=json&fields=services%2Fname%2CnextPageToken&filter=state%3AENABLED&prettyPrint=false".
+3. If you get the error "Error: Error when reading or editing Project Service : Request `List Project Services data-analytics-demo-xxxxxxxxx` returned error: Failed to list enabled services for project data-analytics-demo-xxxxxxxxx: Get "https://serviceusage.googleapis.com/v1/projects/data-analytics-demo-xxxxxxxxx/services?alt=json&fields=services%2Fname%2CnextPageToken&filter=state%3AENABLED&prettyPrint=false".
 You need to start over.
 Run ./clean.sh and then run source deploy.sh again.
 This is due to the service usage api not getting propagated with 4 minutes...
   - Delete your failed project
+4. If you get a "networking error" with some dial tcp message [2607:f8b0:4001:c1a::5f], then your cloud shell had a networking glitch, not the Terraform network.
+Restart the deployment "source deploy.sh". (e.g. Error creating Network: Post "https://compute.googleapis.com/compute/beta/projects/bigquery-demo-xvz1143xu9/global/networks?alt=json": dial tcp [2607:f8b0:4001:c1a::5f]:443: connect: cannot assign requested address)